 Mediator service - uses routing service to discover, then collects data and assembles for user.

-Demo: using picker application of SC3.
+Demo: loading waveforoms from IRIS+EIDA in SC3 using the routing service

-Initially the ArcLink routine table was used as input for the routing service.
+Initially the ArcLink routing table was used as input for the routing service.

-New input is for a DC to declare what they want to expose (data and services) and who are the other DC’s belonging to the federation and with what level of priority.
+New input is for a DC to declare what they want to expose (data and services) with what level of priority and who are the other DC’s belonging to the federation.
+The routing service can handle different level of federation (local, institutional, etc.).

 Some important issues considered: